-Those of us who stand for democracy and freedom are well aware of the shared values of the United States and the Jewish state.
+Those of us who stand for democracy and freedom are well aware of the US-Israel relations and shared values of the United States and the Jewish state.
 However, The New York Times’ Jodi Rudoren educates us on some shared similarities between the two allies’ founding documents:

 They were written in English by a little-known, Ukrainian-born lawyer, Mordechai Beham, who confided to his in-laws over lunch in Tel Aviv on Saturday, April 24, 1948, that he had been enlisted to write the defining manifesto and had no idea where to begin.
 After several hours in the private library of an American rabbi who lived nearby, Mr. Beham, 33, emerged with a document that began with Thomas Jefferson‘s famous phrase “when in the course of human events.”
 He also cribbed from the Bible’s Book of Deuteronomy, the English Bill of Rights and the United Nations’ partition plan for Palestine.